 Step 1 – Establish your investment goals and determine your objectives.

-  Meet with a RF investment professional to discuss your financial situation, risk tolerance and time horizon.
+Meet with an RF investment professional to discuss your financial situation, risk tolerance and time horizon.
 Based on this discussion, or series of discussions, the investment manager will create an Investment Policy Statement (IPS) for you, which establishes the parameters of the account.
-You will review this document for accuracy and sign-off on it as confirmation.
+You will review this document for accuracy and sign off on it as confirmation.

 Purpose of an Investment Policy Statement (IPS)

 The purpose of the IPS is to articulate your objectives, risk tolerance, liquidity needs, time horizon, unique circumstances, and any other relevant data, and to describe an investment strategy that will incorporate these considerations.
 The IPS helps you maintain a disciplined investment strategy and avoid spontaneous revisions and/or emotional decisions, to make achieving your financial goals and objectives more likely.

 Step 2 – Fund the account and implement an investment strategy.

 There are a couple of ways to fund your account once it has been opened: you can simply deposit cash or you can transfer your existing portfolio of securities into it.
 Once your IMA is funded, your investment manager will begin to construct your personalized investment portfolio based on the guidelines established in your IPS.

 Portfolio Creation & Implementation